 Invitation to become a Charter Member

-Let’s say you succeed in transferring an expert’s critical knowledge to a successor or apprentice.
+On the human side, let’s say you succeed in transferring an expert’s critical knowledge to a successor or apprentice.
 When that expert leaves, the newly transferred knowledge still resides in only one person’s head.
 In terms of the risk of knowledge loss, you’re still no better off…

 knowledge flows from one person to the next